 ‘Derek!
 Come over here and take a look.’

-Derek leaves his watch by the door and saunters over to where Cade is leaning on the railing, watching something below.
-Cade points at the creature sitting back bound on a chair and Derek recognizes with horror the warden.
+Derek leaves his watch by the door and saunters over to where Cade is leaning on the railing, observing something below.
+He points at the creature sitting back bound on a chair and Derek recognizes with horror the warden.
 The man hisses and growls, white foam spilling from his mouth.

 Leann and Jen adventure a glance over the edge, ‘Who’s that?’